ctrlplusb/react-jobs/README.md

-## ___WIP___

-This library is in a complete state of flux at the moment.
-I haven't done any releases, not even an alpha.
-I am evolving the API through a test process.
-This message will disappear after it settles enough for an alpha release.
-Until then I wouldn't pay too much attention to this library. :)
+> This library is in an early alpha phase until we are all 100% with the API.
+I would welcome any feedback. :)

 ---